 For example, components of transcriptional regulatory bionetworks are binding sites, transcription factor molecules, riboswitches, etc., while network links include DNA-protein, protein-protein and metabolite-RNA interactions.

 Cheminformatics (e.g. QSARs) are utilized to quantitatively characterize molecular components and interactions at a “local” (e.g. ligand-receptor) scale.
 Deterministic and stochastic system process analysis and optimization techniques, are applied towards elucidation of “larger” network structures (e.g.interlinked signaling, regulatory and metabolic pathways).
 The latter process relies on interpretation of data from “network perturbation” experiments, that may include consideration of

 - genetic perturbations (polymorphisms, gene knockouts, gene silencing, etc.),

 - environmental perturbations (toxicant dosage, nutrient availability, exercise-driven energy expenditure, etc.) and

 - differences in responses between humans and model species (improved cross-species extrapolation), and

 - interindividual variability in responses (improved consideration of genetic susceptibility to environmental disease).

-Consideration of “individual-specific” toxicoinformatic data, within a systems toxicology framework, is expected to support development of more accurate, and eventually “predictive, precise and personalized” risk assessments.
+Consideration of “individual-specific” toxicoinformatic data, within a systems toxicology framework, is expected to support development of more accurate, and eventually even “personalized,” risk assessments.